Small MS4 Sormwater Program Overview

 Operators of regulated small MS4s are required to design their programs to:

 Implementation of the MEP standard will typically require the development and implementation of BMPs and the achievement of measurable goals to satisfy each of the six minimum control measures.
 The Phase II Rule defines a small MS4 stormwater management program as a program comprising six elements that, when implemented in concert, are expected to result in significant reductions of pollutants discharged into receiving waterbodies.
 The six MS4 program elements, termed “minimum control measures,” are:

-Fairmont State University’s and Pierpont Community & Technical College’s Stormwater program, including the “minimum control measures” listed above will be available for viewing at the Physical Plant upon acceptance by the West Virginia Department of Environmental Protection.
+Fairmont State University’s and Pierpont Community & Technical College’s Stormwater Management program (SWMP), including the “minimum control measures” listed above can be viewed here.

 WHAT CAN I DO TO HELP?

 Students, faculty, and staff, as well as engineers, contractors, and other campus visitors can all help to improve our small MS4.
 Please take some time to review the publications below in order find out how “YOU” can help reduce pollution entering into our local streams and rivers.